atomist-attic/rug-koans-editors/koans.md

 - [Start your Journey with Buttons on a project in GitHub](koansbuttonsintro.md) - Click through the buttons to work on an existing project in your own GitHub account.

-- [Start your Journey locally outside of GitHub (coming soon](koanscliintro.md) - Grab this repository and use the [Rug CLI][rug-cli] to apply the editors here to do the same thing on a local project repository outside of GitHub.
+- [Start your Journey locally outside of GitHub with the Rug CLI](koanscliintro.md) - Grab this repository and use the [Rug CLI][rug-cli] to apply the editors here to do the same thing on a local project repository outside of GitHub.

-- Start your Journey using the Atomist Bot (coming soon)
+- Start your Journey using the Atomist Bot (coming _very_ soon)

 [rug-cli]: http://docs.atomist.com/rug/rug-cli/rug-cli-install/